Diarrhoea and vomiting in dogs and cats: what to do with an upset stomach

 When should I see a vet about vomiting and diarrhoea?

-Like previously mentioned, if your pet vomits or has soft stool once or maybe twice, but is otherwise acting happy, energetic, and interested in food then monitoring them at home and feeding a bland meal may be enough to help them through.
+As previously mentioned, if your pet vomits or has soft stool once or maybe twice but is otherwise acting happy, energetic, and interested in food, then monitoring them at home and feeding them a bland meal may be enough to help them through.

 Some of the following, however, suggest your pet should be seen by a vet (and not after waiting several days):